Ultimate Handyman DIY Home installing wall mounted taps

 Note that there are other kits available, so the actual fitting details may vary from the following write-up, but the principles will still be good.

-stud work
+stud wall

+So we have the mounting kit and the tap, so we will now start the fitting procedure.
 In this installation, the stud work partition is new, so it was straightforward to ensure suitable battens were in place where the taps were to be installed.
+If you are using pre-existing stud work, you may have battens in the right place, or you may need to add supplementary batten work to suit.

-Holes were drilled to allow the pipe work to pass through – I used 20mm holes to allow some movement and to ensure that the pipe work could be routed ok (I decided to use bent pipes to avoid any joints behind the false wall and this needed a certain amount of ‘maneuvering’ space)
+Holes were drilled to allow the pipe work to pass through – I used 20mm holes to allow some movement and to ensure that the pipe work could be routed ok (I decided to use bent pipes to avoid any joints behind the false wall and this needed a certain amount of ‘manoeuvring’ space)

 Then the wall board was fitted, holes drilled through to match the stud work holes and the pipe work routed through.
 In this case, as I used bent pipe work with a ‘swan neck’ bend (see the Pipe Bending ‘How To’ for the pipe work) to the top part, it meant I could have a reasonable amount of pipe exposed and then push back the excess rather then needing to cut the pipe close to the wall

-install mounting plates
+fit mounting plates

 Next step is to install the mounting plates that screw to the wall and then secure the pipes to the mounting kit.

 The Bristan kit being used incorporates a built-in connection system using olives and a compression fitting that is accessed from the front rather then behind the wall, which makes subsequent maintenance much simpler.
+The fixing screws are then screwed through into the batten making a very secure fitting of the mounting kit onto the stud wall.

 Assuming the wall is to be tiled, it is important to allow enough slack in the pipe routing so the mounting can be loosened off and tiles installed behind.
 Note that this step is almost always needed as once the caps that cover the mounts are fitted, the amount of fitting visible that the tap fits onto maybe insufficient, depending on the tile and adhesive thickness – a dry test run is suggested to check.

-Tiles fitted The tiles are then fitted and grouted, with cut outs for screws and pipes and screws tightened.
+The tiles are then fitted and grouted, with cut outs for screws and pipes and screws tightened.

-Fit covers The Cover Caps are then screwed on the mounting kits, covering all screws
+The Cover Caps are then screwed on the mounting kits, covering all screws

-In this case, I found it necessary to have a few wraps of PFTE tape to seal the fitting of the valve to the mounting kits.
+Finally, the Wall Mounted Tap is fitted In this case, I found it necessary to have a few wraps of PFTE tape to seal the fitting of the valve to the mounting kits.